jtrzaska0/Multi-Target-EBS-Tracking/readme.md

 4. `cd` into working directory
 5. `conan install . -pr:b=default --output-folder=build --build=missing`

-When the other dependencies are installed, you can build by running:
-1. `cd build`
-2. `cmake -DCMAKE_C_COMPILER=gcc-11 -DCMAKE_CXX_COMPILER=g++-11 -DCMAKE_TOOLCHAIN_FILE=conan_toolchain.cmake -DCMAKE_BUILD_TYPE=Release ..`
-3. `make`

-## Event Sensor Detection and Tracking
+## I2SL Repos
-To install the tracking algorithm, simply clone the Event Sensor Detection and Tracking repo into the working directory:
+Clone the `Event Sensor Detection and Tracking` and `stage-camera` repositories into the working directory:
 1. `cd .../Live-EBS-Tracking`
 2. `gh repo clone I2SL/Event-Sensor-Detection-and-Tracking`
+3. `gh repo clone I2SL/stage-camera`

 ## FLIR PTU-SDK
 The FLIR PTU-SDK is proprietary and must be purchased prior to running this program.
 Once the SDK libraries are built